-Digital Ocean, a US-based cloud infrastructure provider, revealed a data breach that led to the exposure of some of their Customer’s billing and payment card information.
+Digital Ocean, a US-based cloud infrastructure provider, revealed a data breach that exposed some of their customer’s billing and payment card information.
 Scary enough?
 Yes, it is!!

 When did the DigitalOcean Security Breach happen?

-According to the email sent out by digital Ocean, it seems that the breach happened between April 9th, 2021, and April 22nd, 2021.
+According to the email sent out by Digital Ocean, the breach happened between April 9th, 2021, and April 22nd, 2021.
 Here Digital Ocean accepts a “Flaw” that allowed this unauthorized user access to the Customer’s billing information.

 Email sent to Digital Ocean’s customers: